 Our next scheduled meetings are on Friday and Saturday as above.

 This process takes time.
 It is the only way we know of and it demands a commitment of at least a year.
 It is not a quick fix but it may well assist you in building the integrated competence you need to actually live your life.

 We are offering newcomers the opportunity to join us for our meetings to get a personal hands-on experience about what our work could mean.
 It is not possible for us to describe what it ‘is’ as this is different for all of us and from one meeting to the next but many of us feel that these meetings result in a sense of increased meaning in life and that there is no better platform.
 We then invite you to apply for participation in the group for four sessions beginning in autumn and continuing in spring.

 We meet in Gamla Stan.
 The atmosphere is quiet and supportive to our practice of reflection with the luxury of efficient municipal transportation nearby.

 Cost per Session

-800 SKr for newcomers, students and unwaged people, 1600 SKr for committed members irrespective of attendance.
+800 SKr for newcomers for the first year, students and unwaged people, 1600 SKr for committed members.